apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vikings Agree to Terms with Tight End T.J.
-Hockenson on Contract Extension**
+**Trump asks to sever Georgia election case from co-defendants seeking speedy trial**

-You can read more about it [here](https://www.vikings.com/news/tj-hockenson-contract-extension).
+You can read more about it [here](https://www.cnbc.com/2023/08/31/trump-asks-to-sever-georgia-election-case-from-co-defendants-seeking-speedy-trial.html).

 ## Requirements
 - Python 3.8